The Financial Case for Cloud for Law Firms

 Private Cloud Costs: Up-Front

-The up-front costs associated with a Private Cloud relate to migrating your applications, documents, data and email from their current home (often, a law firm’s in-house server) to the new private cloud platform.
-This often includes:
+The up-front costs associated with a Private Cloud relate to migrating your applications, documents, data, and email from their current home (often a law firm’s in-house server) to the new private cloud platform.

 • Your Practice Management or Document Management Software